willstepp/dogs-of-santiago/dos.md

 "What are you doing here?
 I thought you were not the person in the photo and I left the Juan Valdez and so much happened that I don't know where to start."

-"No," Constanza said, "it was me the whole time.
-I forgive you."
+Constanza said, "I was here the whole time, waiting for you."

 She laughed.
 Will was embarrassed.
 Just then a leaf fell onto Constanza's shoulder and Will instinctively brushed it away, coming closer to her.